xeokit/sdk/packages/website/docs/assets/tutorials/two-views.md

 ## 7. When to Use Two Viewers Instead

-Use one `Viewer` with multiple `View` instances when both panes should show the same scene with different cameras or per-view emphasis state.
+Use one `Viewer` with multiple `View` instances when both panes should show the same scene with different cameras or per-view style-bin state.
 This is the most direct setup for split view, overview/detail, plan/3D and comparison layouts.

 Use two `Viewer` instances only when the panes need separate scenes or separate